pauloo27/pauloo27/README.md

 🎓 I'm currently studying Software Engineering at UTF-PR.

-🌱 Sometimes I play with Go, TypeScript, Lua, Java, React, Docker and K8s.
+🌱 Sometimes I play with Go, TypeScript, Lua, Java, Rust, Docker and K8s.

 📧 You can reach me by e-mail p@ulo.dev.